 This total package – which typically includes social media, channel sponsorship, portal extras, email extras, and even directory listings or lead generation opportunities – meets the needs of sponsors who want to be part of the story, while preserving the best parts of the display advertising game they already know.
 For the publisher, selling packages allows for a more efficient sale (as opposed to selling many remnants), and helps make your best sponsors your true partners in your digital and print offerings.

-The two type of magazine ads we think should come bundled in this multiplatform advertising package are:
+The two types of magazine ads we think should come bundled in this multiplatform advertising package are:

 - Audited magazine display ads (print and qualifying digital editions)